 Port Elgin Farmer's Market at the Parkette

 July 4, 2018, 10 a.m. to 2 p.m.

 Official book launch of The Bruce

 To order The Bruce, see the home page of the Bruce County Historical Society.

 About the author

-Robin Hilborn is a retired information officer for the federal government and author of the local histories Southampton Vignettes (2010), Heart of the Great Lakes (2015) and The Bruce (2018) as well as articles on county history.
+Robin Hilborn is a retired information officer for the federal government and author of the local histories Southampton Vignettes (2010), Heart of the Great Lakes (2015), The Bruce (2018) and Hilborn's Guide to Old Southampton (2019), as well as articles on county history.
 He volunteers at the Bruce County Archives and serves on the executive of the Bruce County Historical Society and on the steering committee of the Bruce County Heritage Documentary Project.
 He lives in Southampton with his wife Heather Wallace.